htcondor/htcondor/docs/man-pages/condor_submit.rst

-    For vanilla or grid universe jobs where file transfer mechanisms are utilized (there is not a shared file system), it is the directory on the machine from which the job is submitted where the input files come from, and where the job’s output files go to.
+    For vanilla or grid universe jobs where file transfer mechanisms are utilized (there is not a shared file system), it is the directory on the machine from which the job is submitted where the input files come from, and where the job's output files go to.

     For standard universe jobs, it is the directory on the machine from which the job is submitted where the *condor_shadow* daemon runs;